rramoscabral/PL-100---Training---Microsoft-Power-Platform-App-Maker/exam.md

 ### **Skills measured**

 The exam measured skills are constantly being updated due to dynamic cloud services.
-So it is highly recommended to always consult the official exam page [**here**](https://learn.microsoft.com/en-us/certifications/exams/pl-200).
+So it is highly recommended to always consult the official exam page [**here**](https://learn.microsoft.com/en-us/certifications/exams/pl-100).

+Review the PL-100 study guide to help you prepare for the exam [**here**](https://learn.microsoft.com/en-us/certifications/resources/study-guides/PL-100)

 <br/>